 Instead, focus on masterworking your oven first since that reduces the amount of Essence of Dawning needed.
 This will save you a lot of time in the long run, so make sure to bake everything at least once.
 After that, just focus on making a lot of baked goods and giving them out to vendors.
 Legendary Lost Sectors and Nightmare Hunts appear to be the fastest methods for farming Essence of Dawn.

 - Hammer-Forged Rifling or Smallbore

 The Glacioclasm is a very good fusion rifle and the main reason you’ll want to grind out packages during the event.
 For the barrel, you’ll want to pick up either Hammer-Forged Rifling or Smallbore.
 Both of these offer a nice range increase, but Smallbore does also improve our stability.
 I prefer the latter for PVE, because I want to ensure I can hit every bolt on my enemy when I fire and the stability bump helps with that.
-As for our magazine, we’re picking up Enhanced Battery so we have more rounds in the clip.
-This also comes with zero penalties, so it’s definitely a great choice for PVE content.
+As for our magazine, we’re picking up Liquid Coils to increase the Impact damage of the weapon at the cost of a slightly slower charge time.

 Glacioclasm PVP God Roll

 - Hammer-Forged Rifling

 Introducing Erentil 2.0.
 Better in almost every way, the Glacioclasm has the potential to be a wildly popular PVP weapon.
 To make this weapon viable inside the Crucible, you’ll want Hammer-Forged Rifling to increase the fusion rifle’s range along with Particle Repeater for that stability bump.
 You want to ensure that every time you fire this weapon you have the best chance to hit every bolt on an enemy.